kubescape/helm-charts/charts/kubescape-operator/README.md

 * **Resource Kind:** `Deployment`
 * **Communication:** gRPC, REST API
 * **Responsibility:** This component is in charge of the image vulnerability scanning.
-It can either produce SBOM object in the *Storage* and match the SBOM entries with vulnerabilities, or relies on the *Node agent* to generate SBOM objects on the nodes and then produce vulnerability manfiests and VEX.
+It can either produce SBOM object in the *Storage* and match the SBOM entries with vulnerabilities, or relies on the *Node agent* to generate SBOM objects on the nodes and then produce vulnerability manifests and VEX.
 All the results are stored in the *Storage* component via the Kubernetes API and optionally sent to external API endpoints.

 ```mermaid
 graph TB